kelleyvanevert/adventofcode2023/readme.md

 - 4% —— parsing

 ... to fix this, while satisfying Rust's borrow checker, I need to think a bit harder :P (The borrow checker will start complaining about mutably borrowing `runtime` while I'm also still referencing it, as soon as I start reworking values to be references or cows or whatever.
 And it's true, I probably should find a way to not have to borrow the _entire_ scope tree just to change a piece of it, or whatever.
 Hmm...)

+Today I didn't run into any problems though, the challenge didn't involve many iterations or data ;)